Bhudia

-Bhudia is a village in the Hapur district of the Indian state of Uttar Pradesh.
+Bhudia is a village in the Ghaziabad district of the Indian state of Uttar Pradesh.
 It is located 9 km west of Gulaothi, 16 km south of Hapur, 18 km from Greater Noida and 56 km from the Indian capital New Delhi.

-Bhudia village is dominated by Baisla's gotra of Gujjar caste.
 It is located 9 km from its home town Gulaothi, 16 km from its district Hapur, 18 km from Noida, and 56 km from Delhi.
 A religious temple resides in the area, known to the locals as 'Jai Dhak Baba'.

 As of the Indian Population Census of 2011, Bhudia contains a total 225 residing families.
 The population total is 1272, in which 675 are males and 597 are females.
 The population of children between the ages of 0-6 is 169, making up 13.29% of total population of the village.
 The Average Sex ratio is 884, which is lower than the Uttar Pradesh state average of 912.
 The Child Sex ratio is 1139, higher than the Uttar Pradesh average of 902.

 The primary occupation of the villagers are farming and animal rearing.